Sanction Panel Procedures

-4. Once all the respondents submit their response or that deadline passes (whichever comes first), OSC staff reviews all case information with the Chair of the COD.
+4. Once all the respondents submit their response or that deadline passes (whichever comes first), OSCCS staff reviews all case information with the Chair of the COD.
 The Chair reviews it and determines if a case will be handled administratively, via sanctioning panel, or via COD hearing.

-*Note: If the case is handled administratively, OSC staff sends a decision letter on the Chair’s behalf.
+*Note: If the case is handled administratively, OSCCS staff sends a decision letter on the Chair’s behalf.
 The decision may include a finding of responsibility, a letter to file, disciplinary probation, as well as educational sanctions.
 Cases involving suspension or expulsion may not be resolved via administrative resolution.

-5. If the case proceeds to a hearing or a sanctioning panel, OSC confirms the availability and impartiality of the hearing panel, schedules the hearing or panel, and, prior to the hearing, sends document packets to both parties, and all COD members who will serve on that hearing.
+5. If the case proceeds to a hearing or a sanctioning panel, OSCCS confirms the availability and impartiality of the hearing panel, schedules the hearing or panel, and, prior to the hearing, sends document packets to both parties, and all COD members who will serve on that hearing.

 Sanction Panel Preparation